manikandan-kyyba/k-rapid/example/PRIVACY_POLICY.md

-# Privacy Policy for React Native Kyyba Example
+# Privacy Policy for K-Rapid Example

-No data or personal information is collected by React Native Kyyba Example.
+No data or personal information is collected by K-Rapid Example.